 Regular refactoring is necessary as it helps to avoid code rot.
 Code rot is a term for duplicate code, wrong classifications, programming inconsistencies, and patches.

 The term dirty code implies a code that has become difficult to maintain or update.
 Also, it becomes hard to read or understand and translate it.

 ● Superfluous coupling

-● Incorrect or incomplete application of programming principles
+● Incorrect or incomplete application of programming and extreme programming principles

 ● Bloated methods, snippets, or classes that become hard to manipulate easily